 This is a field-based course.
 Therefore, a major portion of the grade is based on activities relating to field-based hours.
 Students are required to spend 10 hours at a field site.
 Students are encouraged to spend as much time as possible in school settings.
-This course is designed to be observation only.
+Field experience in this course is designed to be observation only.